 Check out Tommy John’s Tank Top undershirt here.

 To wrap it up…

-Keep the neck low, the shirt form fitting and long enough to stay tucked, and 9 times out of 10, go with white.
+Keep the neck low, the shirt form fitting and long enough to stay tucked, and 9 times out of 10, go with heather grey, or a color that’s as close to your skin as possible.
 If you’ve got that down, really any brand or style will keep you looking and feeling like you’ve got nothing under your dress shirt at all.

 Tommy John may be my go-to, but I love having options when I go shopping.

 Have any more brand suggestions?
 Leave them in the comments!